fenahuhu/cuSparse/cupysolver/README.md

 # Implement Solvers in Cupy

 Estimate different kinds of solvers supported by CUPY.
-The user-defined kernels is implemented based on [CapelliniSpTRSV](https://github.com/JiyaSu/CapelliniSpTRSV)
+The user-defined kernel is implemented based on [CapelliniSpTRSV](https://github.com/JiyaSu/CapelliniSpTRSV)

 Environment Requirements
 ==========